-Next, confirm that the radio link is reliable:
+Next, confirm that:

 - The RF Con indicator on the DMX2dim is blinking to indicate it is connected to a transmitter.
 If this indicator stays solidly on, the unit may be assigned to the wrong system ID. - 2.
 The RSSI led is blinking reasonably fast to indicate adequate rf signal strength. - 3.
 The Data indicator is blinking and shimmering with DMX data.